 Inter-Academy Agreement: U.S. National Academy of Sciences & Russian Academy of Sciences

 The U.S. National Academy of Sciences (NAS) and the Russian Academy of Sciences (RAS) renewed their mutual cooperation and signed a five-year, inter-academy agreement to utilize their expertise in science, engineering, and medicine to jointly address their countries' most pressing challenges on April 4, 2013.
 Advances in biomedical research and the transforming energy sector are among the many issues that NAS and RAS hope to address through 2018.
 Other areas of cooperation include biological sciences, counter terrorism, nuclear safety and security, and issues addressing aspects of global climate change.
 The agreement builds on decades of collaboration between the two organizations.
 In 1959, NAS and the Academy of Sciences of the USSR -- now RAS -- signed their first agreement to promote "scientific cooperation between American and Soviet scientists."

 In preparation for a 2nd Arab-American Frontiers of Science, Engineering, and Medicine Symposium an organizing committee was formed consisting of young researchers from Algeria, Egypt, Jordan, Kuwait, and the United States who all attended the 1st Arab-American Frontiers Symposium in 2011.
-On February 14 and 15, 2013 they met in Washington D.C. to start planning the agenda for the next event, which is anticipated to be held in early 2014.
+On February 14 and 15, 2013 they met in Washington D.C. to start planning the agenda for the next event, which is anticipated to be held in Muscat, Oman, in December 2014.
 Read more here.